NodyHub/blog/content/posts/2020-07-container-breakouts.md

 # mkdir /hostfs
 # mount /dev/sda1 /hostfs
 ```
-As you can see, the hard drive itself is listed, which can be mounted.
+As you can see, the **hard drive** itself is listed, which can be **mounted**.
 After mounting the device, it is possible to interact as root user with the device and backdoor the system.

 Getting access via the hard drive is already described in the previous section [Shared Host root-directory](#shared-host-root-directory).

 ### Docker Socket

-You know, every time you have access to the Docker Socket (default location: `/var/run/docker.sock`) it means that you are root on the host.
+You know, every time you have **access to the Docker Socket** (default location: `/var/run/docker.sock`) it **means** that you are **root on the host**.
 Some containerized application may need access to the socket, e.g., for observation or local system management.

 You have read correctly, local system management.
 As soon you have access to the socket, you can manage the local system.
 Okay, first at all, you can manage containers and these containers can afterwards manage the system.

-So if you want to escalate from the container to the system, you can interact with the Docker Socket manually or just simple install Docker in the container.
+So if you want to escalate from the container to the system, you can **interact** with the **Docker Socket manually or **just simple **install Docker** in the container.
 Okay, and what’s the next step?
 Exactly, you had it already in your mind, start a privileged container.

 ```
 # apt update && apt install -y docker.io